-SPA 101 Elementary Spanish I

-This course is a study of the four basic language skills: listening, speaking, reading and writing, including an introduction to the Spanish culture.
+\SPA 101 Elementary Spanish I 4 SHC This course is a study of the four basic language skills: listening, speaking, reading and writing, including an introduction to the Spanish cultures.
 (4/0)

-SPA 102 Elementary Spanish II

-This course continues development of the basic language skills and the study of the Spanish culture.
+\SPA 102 Elementary Spanish II 4 SHC This course continues development of the basic language skills and the study of the Spanish cultures.
 Prerequisite: SPA 101 (4/0)